HadesShade/Android-GPS-Tracker/README.md

 This will be a testing project for College Attendance System based on GPS Tracking that will be created.

-Made in ❤️ by The Hades Shade.
+Made with ❤️ by The Hades Shade.